As marchers and civil rights leaders seek to humanize the man killed by deputies in Elizabeth City, it’s white folks who need to be listening.

 But it feels like we couldn’t have known each other.

-We grew up on different sides of Elizabeth City, in different cultures, different races, in a place that’s a microcosm of racial division in North Carolina.
+We grew up on different sides of Elizabeth City, a place that’s a microcosm of racial division in North Carolina.

 When Andrew died, he was living a short walk from the Pasquotank River waterfront and the city’s historic downtown.
 Many white folks here refer to these neighborhoods as “Blacktown.”
 Sometimes, depending on how crude the person is, they call it “Cracktown.”

-Andrew’s cousin Elton also talked Monday about growing up with Andrew in the Debry projects, a brick public housing development over the fence from my elementary school.
+Andrew’s cousin Elton also talked Monday about growing up with Andrew in the Debry projects, a brick public housing development over the fence from my elementary.
 Of course Elizabeth City has its share of middle- and upper-class Black residents, but many of my Black classmates in school lived there.

-As a child in the 1990s, the neighborhood seemed forbidden, imposing, even menacing to me, a middle-class white kid from the suburban outskirts of the city.
-I’m not proud to say that.
-As a boy, these race and class lines seemed like immutable characteristics of my hometown, not the bitter fruit of generations of discrimination.
+As a child, the neighborhood seemed forbidden, imposing, even menacing.
+I was a middle-class white kid.
+And these race and class lines seemed like immutable characteristics of my hometown, not the bitter fruit of generations of discrimination.

 Andrew was four years older so we didn’t overlap much in school.
 I went to many classes, however, with Pasquotank Sheriff Tommy Wooten, or T.S. as we knew him.
 Wooten, a white man, has been pressured by local and state civil rights leaders to resign after the shooting.